bahp/django-protondx/docs/modules/history/design_history.rst

 15 May 2020
 -----------
-Add error msg for cases when WebGL is not enabled
+An error message is added for cases when the dashboard is accessed from a web-browser which does not have support for WebGL.
+WebGL is a JavaScript API which is used by ArcGIS to render the map.

 ---------------